Contents at a glance »

 2. Exposing for self-satisfaction

-Women also like to dress sensually to feel pretty and feminine.
-This is seen in some girls who admire a certain dress on a model or actress and wear something similar to feel pretty.
-Such women dress for themselves and not for others.
+Women also like to dress sensually and expose their bodies to feel pretty and feminine.
+This is seen in some girls who admire a revealing dress on a model or actress and wear something similar to feel gorgeous.
+Such girls and women dress for themselves and not for others.
 They are least interested in attracting attention or being noticed.
-They just enjoy looking good.
+They wear revealing clothes just because they enjoy looking good .

 3. Showing skin for material gains

-Some women also expose to get noticed and attract sexual attention.
+Some women also expose their bodies to get noticed and attract sexual attention.
 And this happens even outside show business.
-A girl may use her ‘assets’ to get the desired promotion or an increment in salary by ‘appearing’ desirable to a male authority figure.
+A girl may use her ‘assets’ to get the desired promotion or an increment in salary by appearing desirable to a male authority figure.
 She is aware of her superior’s weakness and cashes on it for material favours.
-Often, besides enticing him a bit, she is not interested in taking matters ahead.
+Often, besides enticing him a bit with a little bit of skin show, she is not interested in taking matters ahead.

 However, the frustrated superior either satisfies himself in fantasy, or asks her to make good on her non-verbal promises of sexual gratification by exchanging material benefits.